 Steal This Idea

-Know exactly who your customer is, and be willing to lose everyone else.
-Divisive campaigns lose you the people who were never going to be your customers anyway, and cement the loyalty of the people who already believed in you.
-The key: your position must be genuinely held, not performed.
+Know precisely who your customer is and be willing to lose everyone else.
+Truly divisive campaigns shed the people who were never going to be your customers anyway, while cementing profound loyalty in the people who already believed in you.
+The critical requirement: your position must be genuinely held by your company's leadership, not adopted for marketing purposes.
+People can tell the difference — and so can markets.

 Campaign Details